0xPolygon/devrel-docs/docs/agglayer/trust.md

 before taking it as canon and acting on it.
 By being acknowledged by the L1, chain B is all but guaranteed to be valid and finalized in the eyes of the AggLayer.

+The pragmatic and positive views are up to the chain's authenticator - the entity which decides how a chain's state transition is validated in the eyes of the AggLayer.
+No matter the trust level chosen, the pessimistic proof is always generated and the settling on L1 happens for every chain regardless.

 In the Pragmatic view, Chain A can choose to react to Chain B's proof as soon as the AggLayer has verified its validity, but before the proof is aggregated and